jackrabbit72380/Ho4kmmm/Readme.md

 Halo Online 4K Main Menu/UI Mod.

-This Mod is for Halo Online Eldeweto Version 0.6.1.0.
+This Mod is curently only for A (Halo 3 Capmaign) ported version Halo Online Eldeweto Version 0.6.1.0.

 FYI This script is made to work with Tag Tool [1.5.7136.891].